American Museum of Natural History: Presidents

 The fourth president, Henry Fairfield Osborn, appointed on the death of Jesup, consolidated the museum's expansion and developed it further.
 Under Osborn, the museum embraced a growing eugenics movement.
 Osborn's friend, noted eugenicist Madison Grant, a member of the museum's executive committee, was the author of the 1916 book, The Passing of the Great Race.
 He also was a funder and shaper of the 1921 Second International Congress of Eugenics, held at the museum.
-Davenport presided also the 1932 Third International Eugenics Congress.
+Noted eugenicist Charles Davenport presided over the 1932 Third International Eugenics Congress. at the museum as well.

-After Osborn resigned in 1933, F. Trubee Davison became the AMNH's fifth president.
-Davison stepped down in 1951, and Alexander M. White was elected as the museum's president.
-Gardner D. Stout then served as president from 1968 to 1975, when Robert Guestier Goelet was elected in his place.
-Goelet served until 1987, when he was placed on the board of trustees.
-He was succeeded by George D. Langdon Jr., the first president in the museum's history to receive a salary; all previous presidents had served without pay.

-Ellen V. Futter became the museum's first female president in 1993.
-Futter announced in June 2022 that she planned to step down when the Gilder Center opened in March 2023.
-Sean M. Decatur was named as Futter's successor in December 2022 and became the first African American president of the museum on April 3, 2023.